 - Add peppers and saute with about five minutes.

-- Add the tomatoes.
+- Now add the tomatoes.
 You can used canned, if you’d like.
 I usually make this in the summer when tomatoes are abundant so I use fresh Romas, or a similar variety.
 If you’re using fresh, I recommend you peel them first.
 For a handy way to peel tomatoes, click here.
 Or, you can do it however your Grandma taught you.

 - Cook together until everything is very soft and you’re able to mash the eggplant with a potato masher.
 I don’t use my submersion blender because I like the chunks.
 You want any large pieces mashed down to smaller bits.
 It should look very relish-y.